poseidon/typhoon/docs/topics/maintenance.md

 }
 ```

-Applying edits to most worker fields will start an instance refresh:
+Applying edits to most worker fields will start a rolling update:

 * `worker_type`
 * `disk_*`